 Opossums have a bad reputation, mostly due to their unhygienic and grimy appearance.
-They are actually one of nature's most unsung heroes in the food chain, often eating thousands of ticks per week.
-Nonetheless, opossums are not a critter you want near your family, as they can be aggressive and are carriers of dangerous diseases.
+They are actually an underdog and an important part of the food chain, often eating thousands of ticks per week.
+Nonetheless, opossums are not a critter you want near your family or pets, as they can be aggressive and are carriers of dangerous diseases.
 For opossum removal and trapping, call (817) 431-3007 today!

 Common Opossum Problems

 - Food seeking behaviors under decks or patios